tilmanrassy/emacs-dir-treeview/README.md

 ### The context menu

+This section describes the context menu of unselected nodes.
+Selection and its effect on the context menu is described in the next section.

 A right-click on an node opens the nodes's context menu.
 Alternativly, the context menu can be opened with the `e` key when the point is on a node.
 The menu looks different depending on whether the node is a directory or not:

 #### Non-directory-file: